digitalutsc/site_watch/docs/contributing.md

 * In the test suite, create a new test function with assert statements
 * Add the test to the `test_controller.py` file
 * Whitelist the test in the CSV checks
+* Add required test input checks to the CSV checks

 ### Find an Appropriate Element to Test
 Let's consider the [first page](https://griot.digital.utsc.utoronto.ca/search-results?a%5B0%5D%5Bf%5D=all&a%5B0%5D%5Bi%5D=IS&a%5B0%5D%5Bv%5D=griot) above.
 Here is a screenshot of the page